cardano-scaling/hydra/docs/benchmarks/profiling.md

 ![](profile-mem.svg)

 :::tip
-Open the SVG in a browser to interactively search and drill down through the profile.
+Open the SVG in a browser to interactively search and explore the profile in detail.
 :::